Moving to Sweden

 The cheapest way to pay bills is through the bank's payment services, which are also available online.
 You can pay bills over-the-counter at Forex bank.

 Apply for registration with the Swedish Social Insurance Agency (Försäkringskassan).
-If you have a Swedish personal number, you do not have to register for Social Insurance until you request a benefit; for example if you are planning to see a dentist or order the European Health Insurance Card.
+The investigation of your social insurance affiliation may take 4-6 months.
 If you work in Sweden and have a coordination number, you should register for Social Insurance.

 Fill in the form "5456 Registration information" on the website and send it to Försäkringskassan.
 You need to state your Swedish personal number or coordination number.
 You can add a personal letter explaining your situation, if you e.g. are on postdoc scholarship.